tcet-opensource/documentation/docs/projects/tnp-website/frontend/components/testimonials.md

 6. Save the `index.astro` file.

-7. Run `yard start` or `npm start` to see the changes made in your local environment.
+7. Run `yard preview` on the terminal to see the changes made in your local environment.

 ### Displaying Testimonials